-PREPARE vs the Competition
+PREPARE vs. the Competition

 Why should you choose PREPARE for your test prep needs?

-Where do I start?
+Jeez, where do I start?

-My for-profit competitors have pretty much abandoned classroom courses for on-line offerings, which are more profitable for them.
-However, there are a few national companies with local offices… they make you come in and take their diagnostic test—and charge you over $100 to do so—and then hitting you with their “personalized” recommendation for thousands of dollars of private tutoring from teachers who, again, are not experts in SAT or ACT prep!
+My for-profit competitors have pretty much abandoned classroom courses for on-line offerings, which are more profitable.
+However, there are a few national companies with local offices: they make you come in and take their diagnostic test (and charge you over $100 to do so) and then hit you with their “personalized” recommendation for thousands of dollars of private tutoring from teachers who, again, are not experts in SAT or ACT prep!
 BEWARE THESE PEOPLE!
 Exactly who are their instructors?
 Are they full-time test prep folks with a verifiable track that you can examine?
 Or are you supposed to simply take the company’s word for just how awesome everything will be?